Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Proposed approach: combining AAF-based and ML-based interpretation

 The tagging model $M$ of the kind defined in Definition \ref{def:tagger} can be trained over a given set $L=\{(\trace, \Psi \}$ of activity-annotated log traces, where for each pair $(\trace, \Psi)$ appearing in $L$, $\trace \in \U^*$ is a sequence of events, $\Psi \in \A^*$ is a sequence of activity labels of the same length as $\trace$, and for each step $\trace[i]$ of $\trace$, $\Psi[i]$ indicates the (ground-truth) activity that generated $\trace[i]$.

-In principle, the training of $M$ over such a collection $L$ of annotated traces can be carried out by considering the problem of recursively predicting the activity generating the $i$-th trace step $\trace[i]$ of each trace in $L$, while using $\trace[i]$ as input and $\Psi[i]$ as the ground-truth activity label.
-Assuming that the output of the model $M$ represents a categorical probability distribution (obtained by applying softmax normalization to a list of logits, one for each possible activity label), one can simply optimize the parameters of $M$ by using common SGD-based schemes with a classical cross-entropy loss.
+\pezzonuovo{ In principle, the task of training of $M$ over such a collection $L$ of annotated traces can be accomplished by iteratively predicting the activity that generated the $i$-th step/event $\trace[i]$ of each trace in $L$, while using the sequence $\trace[1:i]=[\trace[1], \ldots, \trace[i]]$ as input and $\Psi[i]$ as the associated ground-truth output ---i.e. the activity label associated with the actual activity that generated $\trace[i]$. }

+\pezzonuovo{ Regarding the output of model $M$ (with as many elements as the process activities) as a categorical probability distribution (obtained by applying softmax normalization to a list of logits),} one can simply optimize the parameters of $M$ by using common SGD-based schemes with a classical cross-entropy loss. \footnote{\pezzonuovo{ When it comes to interpret an unseen trace $\phi'$, for each step $\phi'[i]$ of the trace, such a tagging model is expected to return, for each activity $a$, an estimate of the probability that $\phi'[i]$ was generated by an instance of $a$. } }

-For implementing the trace tagger model, two different neural-network architectures, denoted as \ma\ and \mb\, have been considered in the current version of framework proposed here, These alternative architectures are sketched in Figure~\ref{fig:nn}$(a)$ and $(b)$, respectively.
+To implement the trace tagger model, two simple neural-network architectures, denoted as \ma\ and \mb\, have been considered in the current version of framework proposed.
+These alternative architectures are sketched in Figure~\ref{fig:nn}$(a)$ and $(b)$, respectively.\footnote{In principle, the proposed framework is parametric to the form of the sequence tagging model, which could be implemented by using more expressive architectures (like state-of-the-art ones RNN-based or Transformer-based ones).
+However, this would increase the risk of incurring severe overfitting issues when training the model on few labeled traces, so providing the user with misleading results.}

 As commonly done when making data undergo a neural network, each event is assumed to be converted into a vector by using some kind of embedding method (in the experiments of Section~\ref{sec:experiments}, word2vec~\cite{word2vec} model was used to this end, after observing that it allowed us to obtain similar results as when using a, more cumbersome, one-hot encoding of the activities).

 The structures of the two tagger architectures are described in what follows, in two separate paragraphs.

 \paragraph{Tagger model: architecture $\ma$} \ma\ receives as input an event sequence (where each event is represented by its word2vec embedding) and processes it through an LSTM layer to capture sequential dependencies.
 It then passes the LSTM output through fully connected layers, reducing the dimensionality and introducing non-linearity.
 Dropout is utilized for regularization, and the final softmax activation produces a probability distribution over the output classes (one for each activity type).
 All layers in the neural network utilize the rectified linear unit (ReLU) activation function.